shengchen-liu/gitbook_computer_vision/edge_detection/From Gradients to Edges.md

 $$
 \nabla ^2 f = \frac{\partial ^2 f}{\partial x^2} + \frac{\partial ^2 f}{\partial y^2}
 $$
-Once you apply the Laplacian, the zero-corssings are the edges of the image.
+Once you apply the Laplacian, the zero-crossings are the edges of the image.